Relepega/doujinstyle-downloader/README.md

 **A**.
 Change the `Host` value in the [server] section in the config file to a valid IP address.
 Either change it to 127.0.0.1 if you're unsure of what to do or use the valid current network IP address of your device.

+# Branch todo

+- [ ] Add event broadcaster to every task, so that it can be used to add a Render() method and send the updated content to the ui